 - sl-PreemptionEnable: if sl-PreemptionEnable is provided, and if it is not equal to 'enabled', internal parameter priopre is set to the higher layer provided parameter sl-PreemptionEnable.

-- Optionally, minimum number of Y slots as Y_min (minNumCandidateSlots), which indicates the minimum number of Y slots that are included in the resources corresponding to periodic-based partial sensing.
+- Optionally, minimum number of Y slots as Y_min (minNumCandidateSlotsPeriodic), which indicates the minimum number of Y slots that are included in the resources corresponding to periodic-based partial sensing.

-- Optionally, minimum number of Y' slots as Y'min ([TBD]), which indicates the minimum number of Y' slots that are included in the resources corresponding to contiguous partial sensing.
+- Optionally, minimum number of Y' slots as Y'min (minNumCandidaateSlotsAperiodic), which indicates the minimum number of Y' slots that are included in the resources corresponding to contiguous partial sensing.

 - Optionally, sensing occasion as periodicSensingOccasionReservePeriodList, which indicates the subset of periodicity values from sl-ResourceReservePeriodList used to determine periodic sensing occasions in periodic-based partial sensing.
 If not configured, all periodicity values from sl-ResourceReservePeriodList are used to determine periodic sensing occasions in periodic-based partial sensing.